'Time to be honest - where will the cuts fall': Reform UK call for details over Shropshire Council's financial crisis

 Councillor Dawn Husemann, who leads Shropshire Council's Reform UK group, said people need to know what action will be taken to address the worsening financial situation at Guildhall.

-It comes after the council's Lib Dem leadership yesterday confirmed that the authority has requested 'urgent' financial support from the government, as it seeks to avoid the local government equivalent of bankruptcy - by issuing a 114 notice.
+The council's Lib Dem leadership yesterday confirmed that the authority has requested 'urgent' financial support from the Government, as it seeks to avoid issuing a Section 114 notice, the local government equivalent of declaring bankruptcy.

 Responding to the developments Councillor Husemann said the situation was disappointing, but that action must be taken now to stabilise the council - with no delay.